BenKadosh1/IDD-Fa18-Lab1/README.md

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**

 No lines of code need to be changed to make the LED blink.
+This assumes that there is a wire inserted in the proper digital pin and that it is also connected to the LED in the breadboard.

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**

+In order to change the rate of blinking, we need to update the "delay(1000)" lines of code found in rows 34 and 36 of the built-in sample in the Arduino IDE.
+By changing the delay variable we can increase or decrease how much time there is between the LED light being turned on and off and thus the rate of blinking.

 **c.
 What circuit element would you want to add to protect the board and external LED?**

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**

-Around 10
+At around 10 milliseconds --> delay(10) I was no longer able to perceive the LED blinking.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**